vince-styling/Netroid/README.md

 Sample Application
 ==================

-We build the [sample apk](http://netroid.cn/attach/netroid-sample-1.2.1.apk), you can try all function without any source code.
+To be straightforward, we build the [sample apk](http://netroid.cn/attach/netroid-sample-1.2.1.apk), you can try all features without any source code.

 License
 =======